Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 ***Requirements:*** Good C/Shell/HTML knowledge would be desirable.

-### Improve sltar

-[sltar](https://github.com/Gottox/sltar) is a simplified tar implementation which lacks gzip and bzip2 integration.
-The task requires extending sltar with support for these compression applications and writing a test suite for it.

-***Requirements:*** Good C knowledge would be desirable.

 ### Write cookie handler for surf

 The biggest disadvantage of [surf](http://surf.suckless.org) is sloppy